Madoff sons' estates in $23 million settlement over Ponzi scheme

 Lawyers for Picard could not immediately be reached for comment.
 Martin Flumenbaum, a lawyer for the Madoff sons' estates, did not immediately respond to requests for comment.
 Alan Levine, a lawyer for Mack, declined to comment.

-The office of Acting U.S. Attorney Joon Kim in Manhattan had no immediate comment.
+A spokeswoman for acting U.S. Attorney Joon Kim in Manhattan said Kim's office would have no comment until the settlement wins court approval.
+A hearing is scheduled for July 26.

-A separate $4 billion fund overseen by former U.S. Securities and Exchange Commission Chairman Richard Breeden expects this year to begin payouts to Madoff victims, including third parties.
+Richard Breeden, a former U.S. Securities and Exchange Commission chairman, oversees a separate $4 billion fund to compensate Madoff victims, including third parties.
+Payouts could begin as soon as October.

 The case is Picard v Madoff et al, U.S. Bankruptcy Court, Southern District of New York, No. 09-ap-01503.
 The main case is Securities Investor Protection Corp v.
 Bernard L. Madoff Investment Securities LLC in the same court, No. 08-01789.

-(Reporting by Jonathan Stempel in New York; Editing by Marguerita Choy)
+Reporting by Jonathan Stempel in New York; Editing by Marguerita Choy and Leslie Adler